 - Us TOO Prostate Cancer Education & Support – Post-Treatment Issues – Check the "related links" on the right side for more information and the "prostate cancer & intimacy" email list.
 This is a good resource for all men, not just prostate cancer survivors.

-- Testicular Cancer Resource Center: TC and Sex.
+- Testicular Cancer Resource Center: Sex and Testicular Cancer

 - LIVESTRONG: Male Sexual Functioning After Cancer.